Neogoma/stardust-SDK-doc/developer/3_2_provide_image_intrisics.md

 ## Overview of IntrisicsData class
 The ```IntrisicsData``` class is used to dispatch the data of the **CURRENT** image intrisics to the other stardust modules.

-You overall you will create the object with the following constructor:
+You will create the object with the following constructor:
 ```cs
 public IntrisicsData(float fx, float fy, float cx, float cy, float lx, float ly);
 ```